rimunroe/pipeline/README.md

 Packager functions may seem slighly redundant (it's basically just the word foo four times in a row) but they provide some subtle benefits.

 * a place to do optional syntax checking.
-* self docuemnting about the syntax of what object action handlers will be receiving.
+* self documenting about the syntax of what object action handlers will be receiving.
 * naming of arguments prevents order of args problems (everyone loves setTimeout).